salvois/LargeXlsx/README.md

 ### Styling

 Styling lets you apply colors or other formatting to cells being written.
-The XLSX file format uses the concept of **stylesheet** where you list all possible styles used by your content.
-Each style is represented by an `XlsxStyle` object in this library.
-When you write a cell using `Write` you can specify the style to use for that cell, or omit it to use the current default style of the `XlsxWriter`.

-Each `XlsxWriter` object manages a single `XlsxStylesheet` object, exposed by the `Stylesheet` property, that provides functionality to add styles to the stylesheet.

-    XlsxStylesheet Stylesheet { get; }

 A style is made up of four components: the **font**, including face, size and text color; the **fill**, specifying the background color; the **border** style and color; the **number format** specifying how a number should appear, such as how many decimals or whether to show it as percentage.
-They are represented by `XlsxFont`, `XlsxFill`, `XlsxBorder` and `XlsxNumberFormat` objects respectively.
+In this library they are represented by `XlsxFont`, `XlsxFill`, `XlsxBorder` and `XlsxNumberFormat` objects respectively.

+You can create a new style using the constructor of the `XlsxStyle` class:

+    XlsxStyle(XlsxFont font, XlsxFill fill, XlsxBorder border, XlsxNumberFormat numberFormat)

+The resulting `XlsxStyle` object can be used with the `Write` method of the `XlsxWriter` to style a cell being written, or with `SetDefaultStyle` to change the default style of the `XlsxWriter`.

-**Note:** due to the internals of the XLSX file format, the content of the stylesheet (thus the list of fonts, fills, borders, number formats and the styles combining them) are kept in RAM until the `XlsxWriter` is disposed. **Using a large number of fonts, fills, borders, number formats or styles may cause high memory consumption**: it is recommended that you create only the minimum amount of font, fill, border and number format objects and combine them as needed into styles.
+Under the hood, all styles used with `Write` are collected in a stylesheet, and this library deduplicates them as needed.
+Note, however, that the stylesheet is kept in RAM until the `XlsxWriter` is disposed. **Using a large number of different styles may cause high memory consumption**.

+The built-in `XlsxStyle.Default` object provides a ready-to-use style combining the `XlsxFont.Default` font, the built-in `XlsxFill.None` fill, the built-in `XlsxBorder.None` border and the built-in `XlsxNumberFormat.General` number format (see below).

+#### The default style

+Whenever you write a cell using `Write` without specifying an explicit style, the default style of the `XlsxWriter` is used.
+You can set the default style while fluently write the Excel file with the `SetDefaultStyle` method:

+    XlsxWriter SetDefaultStyle(XlsxStyle style)

+The default style of a new `XlsxWriter` is set to `XlsxStyle.Default`, but you can change it at any time, including setting it back to `XlsxStyle.Default`.

 #### Fonts

-To create a new font, call the `CreateFont` method of the `XlsxStylesheet` object.
+An `XlsxFont` object lets you define the font face, its size in points, the text color and emphasis such as bold, italic and strikeout.
+Create it via constructor:

+    XlsxFont(string fontName, double fontSize, string hexRgbColor,
+             bool bold = false, bool italic = false, bool strike = false)

 Using named arguments is recommended to improve readability.
 The color is a string of hexadecimal digits in RRGGBB format.

-    XlsxFont CreateFont(string fontName, double fontSize, string hexRgbColor, bool bold = false, bool italic = false, bool strike = false)

-For example to create a red, italic, 11-point, Calibri font, use: `var redItalicFont = xlsxWriter.Stylesheet.CreateFont("Calibri", 11, "ff0000", italic: true)`.
+For example to create a red, italic, 11-point, Calibri font, use: `var redItalicFont = new XlsxFont("Calibri", 11, "ff0000", italic: true)`.

 The built-in `XlsxFont.Default` object provides a default black, plain, 11-point, Calibri font.

 #### Fills

+An `XlsxFill` object lets you define the background color of a cell and the pattern to use to fill the background.
+Create it via the constructor:

+    XlsxFill(XlsxFill.Pattern patternType, string hexRgbColor)

-Currently, only fills with a solid background color are supported.
-To create a new solid fill, call the `CreateSolidFill` method of the `XlsxStylesheet` object.
-The color is a string of hexadecimal digits in RRGGBB format.
+Where `XlsxFill.Pattern` may be `None` for a transparent fill, `Solid` for a solid fill or `Gray125` for a dotted pattern (not necessarily gray) with 12.5% coverage; the color is a string of hexadecimal digits in RRGGBB format.
+For example to create a yellow solid fill, use: `var yellowFill = new XlsxFill(XlsxFill.Pattern.Solid, "ffff00")`.

-    XlsxFill CreateSolidFill(string hexRgbColor)

-For example to create a yellow fill, use: `var yellowFill = xlsxWriter.Stylesheet.CreateSolidFill("ffff00")`.

 The built-in `XlsxFill.None` object provides a default empty fill.

 #### Borders

-Currently, a set of top, right, bottom and left cell borders of the same color is supported.
-To create a new set of borders, call the `CreateBorder` method of the `XlsxStylesheet` object.
-The color is a string of hexadecimal digits in RRGGBB format.
-The `XlsxBorder.Style` enum defines the kind of border of each cell side, such as `None`, `Thin`, `Thick`, `Dashed` and others.
-Using named arguments is recommended to improve readability.

-    public XlsxBorder CreateBorder(
+An `XlsxBorder` object lets you define thickness and colors for the borders of a cell.
+Currently, this library lets you define thickness independently for the top, right, bottom and left borders, but they must have the same color.
+Create a new border set via constructor:

-            string hexRgbColor,
+    XlsxBorder(string hexRgbColor,
                XlsxBorder.Style top    = XlsxBorder.Style.None,
                XlsxBorder.Style right  = XlsxBorder.Style.None,
                XlsxBorder.Style bottom = XlsxBorder.Style.None,
                XlsxBorder.Style left   = XlsxBorder.Style.None)

-For example to create a thin black border on the left side only, use: `var leftBorder = xlsxWriter.Stylesheet.CreateBorder("000000", left: XlsxBorder.Style.Thin)`.
+The color is a string of hexadecimal digits in RRGGBB format.
+The `XlsxBorder.Style` enum defines the kind of border of each cell side, such as `None`, `Thin`, `Thick`, `Dashed` and others.
+Using named arguments is recommended to improve readability.
+For example to create a thin black border on the left side only, use: `var leftBorder = new XlsxBorder("000000", left: XlsxBorder.Style.Thin)`.

 The built-in `XlsxBorder.None` object provides a default empty border set.

 #### Number formats

-To create a custom number format, call the `CreateNumberFormat` method of the `XlsxStylesheet` object, specifying a number format string as you would normally do in Excel, such as `"0.0%"` for a percentage with exactly one decimal value.
+An `XlsxNumberFormat` object lets you define how the content of a cell should appear when it contains a numeric value.
+Create it via constructor:

-    XlsxNumberFormat CreateNumberFormat(string formatCode)
+    XlsxNumberFormat(string formatCode)

-For example to create a custom number format with thousand separator, at least two decimal digits and at most six, use: `var customNumberFormat = xlsxWriter.Stylesheet.CreateNumberFormat("#,##0.00####")`.
+The format code has the same format you would normally use in Excel, such as `"0.0%"` for a percentage with exactly one decimal value.
+For example to create a custom number format with thousand separator, at least two decimal digits and at most six, use: `var customNumberFormat = new XlsxNumberFormat("#,##0.00####")`.

 Excel defines and reserves many number formats, and this library exposes some of them as: